solidsnake1298/Arc-Encoding-Automator/README.md

 - -w Provide path for scratch directory.
 Ideally, this should be on a separate disk from the input file to reduce disk I/O and improve throughput for the remux step.
 Use quotes or escapes if path contains spaces or special characters.
 - -e Language selection only.
 - -o Encodes audio, passes thru video, selects audio/subtitle tracks.
+- -t Forces de-telecine when telecine detection does not conclusively return a result.
+1) 24fps/48fps in 30fps/60fps mode  2) 24fps in 60fps mode  3) Progressive in interlaced mode